Prashanth-Nagaraj/Prashanth-Nagaraj.github.io/_posts/build-your-first-iot-solution.md

 # **Set up Raspberry Pi**

-Follow the steps given [here](https://docs.microsoft.com/en-us/windows/iot-core/tutorials/quickstarter/devicesetup) and -Install Windows IoT Core on to your SD card.
+Follow the steps given [here](https://docs.microsoft.com/en-us/windows/iot-core/tutorials/quickstarter/devicesetup) and
+- Install Windows IoT Core on to your SD card.
--Once the OS is flashed on to SD card insert this SD card in to your Raspberry PI.
+- Once the OS is flashed on to SD card insert this SD card in to your Raspberry PI.
--Connect your Raspberry Pi to the network.
+- Connect your Raspberry Pi to the network.
 Make sure your laptop and raspberry pi are connected to same network.

 ![Raspberry Pi Connection]({{site.baseurl}}/img/1-raspberry-pi-connection.jpg)